Open-Source-Spatial-Clean-Cooking-Tool/OnStove/docs/onstove_model.rst

 **LPG**

-In addition to stove emissions coupled with LPG-stoves, the transportation of LPG is also assumed to produce emissions.
-These emissions are dependent on the traveltime needed to transport emissions.
+In addition to stove-emissions coupled with LPG-stoves, the transport of LPG is also assumed to produce emissions.
+These emissions are dependent on the traveltime needed to transport LPG.
 The time needed to transport LPG to different settlements is coupled with the assumed emissions of light-commercial vehicles (14 l/h) in order to estimate the total diesel consumption needed for transportation.
 Each kg of diesel used is assumed to produce 1.52 g of PM (black carbon fraction of PM is assumed to be 0.55 and the OC fraction of black carbon is assumed to be 0.7), 3.169 g of CO\ :sub:`2`, 7.4 g of CO and 0.056 g of N\ :sub:`2`\O. To change these values (as well as the diesel consumption per hour) see the `LPG class <https://onstove-documentation.readthedocs.io/en/latest/generated/onstove.technology.LPG.transport_emissions.html>`_.

 **Electricity**